MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/set-preview-channel.md

 *  A preview channel of Microsoft Edge.
 *  A folder containing fixed version binaries that you have deployed to the machine yourself.

-If setting the browser executable folder to a specific preview channel of Microsoft Edge, you will need to update the location when that preview channel updates to a newer version.
-This is because the location includes the version as part of its path.
-For this reason, we recommend this approach for local testing only.
+If you set the browser executable folder to a specific preview channel of Microsoft Edge, you will need to update the location when that preview channel updates to a newer version.
+This is because the location includes the version number as part of its path.
+Therefore, we recommend using this approach for local testing only.

 ### Default channel-search order